Discretized Keiper/Li approach to the Riemann Hypothesis: An explicit variant to the sequence

-So, we deformed Keiper's $\{ \l ^{\rm K}_n \}$ by discretizing the derivatives on $\log 2\xi $ to \emph{finite differences} anchored at locations $1, \{2m\}$ where $\xi $ has known values, in a canonical way basically dictated by the \emph{preservation of RH-sensitivity}.\footnote {One still has the freedom to spread the $x_m$ further out by skipping some locations~$(2j)$, (or inversely, to keep some residual degeneracy if ever this were to ease computations).} This discretized Keiper sequence $\{ \L _n \}$ has the \emph{elementary closed form} (\ref{EKL}), which is moreover directly computable at any~$n$ (in welcome contrast to the original~$\l _n$, which need an iterative procedure all the way up from $n=1$).
+So, we deformed Keiper's $\{ \l ^{\rm K}_n \}$ by discretizing the derivatives on $\log 2\xi $ to \emph{finite differences} anchored at locations $1, \{2m\}$ where $\xi $ has known values, in a canonical way basically dictated by the \emph{preservation of RH-sensitivity}.\footnote {One still has the freedom to spread the $x_m$ further out by skipping some locations~$(2j)$, (or inversely, to keep some residual degeneracy in the numerics if ever that helps it).} This gave $\{ \L _n \}$ the \emph{elementary closed form} (\ref{EKL}), which is moreover directly computable at any individual~$n$ (in welcome contrast to the original~$\l _n$, which need an iterative procedure all the way up from $n=1$).